PrefectHQ/prefect/docs/tutorials/developing-a-new-worker-type.md

 Note that to use custom templates, you will need to declare the template variables used in the template because the names of those variables can no longer be inferred from the configuration class attributes.
 We will cover how to declare the default variable schema in the [Worker Template Variables](#worker-template-variables) section.

+### Rules for Template Variable Interpolation

+When defining a job configuration model, it's useful to understand how template variables are interpolated into the job configuration.
+The templating engine follows a few simple rules:

+1. If a template variable is the only value for a key in the `job_configuration` section, the key will be replaced with the value template variable.
+2. If a template variable is part of a string (i.e., there is text before or after the template variable), the value of the template variable will be interpolated into the string.
+3. If a template variable is the only value for a key in the `job_configuration` section and no value is provided for the template variable, the key will be removed from the `job_configuration` section.

+These rules allow worker developers and work pool maintainers to define template variables that can be complex types like dictionaries and lists.
+These rules also mean that worker developers should give reasonable default values to job configuration fields whenever possible because values are not guaranteed to be provided if template variables are unset.

+### Template Variable Usage Strategies

+Template variables define the interface that deployment creators interact with to configure the execution environments of their deployments.
+The complexity of this interface can be controlled via the template variables that are defined for a base job template.
+This control allows work pool maintainers to find a point along the spectrum of flexibility and simplicity appropriate for their organization.

+There are two patterns that are represented in current worker implementations:

+#### Pass-Through

+In the pass-through pattern, template variables are passed through to the job configuration with little change.
+This pattern exposes complete control to deployment creators but also requires them to understand the details of the execution environment.

+This pattern is useful when the execution environment is simple, and the deployment creators are expected to have high technical knowledge.

+The [Docker worker](https://prefecthq.github.io/prefect-docker/worker/) is an example of a worker that uses this pattern.

+#### Infrastructure as Code Templating

+Depending on the infrastructure they interact with, workers can sometimes employ a declarative infrastructure syntax (i.e., infrastructure as code) to create execution environments (e.g., a Kubernetes manifest or an ECS task definition).

+In the IaC pattern, it's often useful to use template variables to template portions of the declarative syntax which then can be used to generate the declarative syntax into a final form.

+This approach allows work pool creators to provide a simpler interface to deployment creators while also controlling which portions of infrastructure are configurable by deployment creators.

+The [Kubernetes worker](https://prefecthq.github.io/prefect-kubernetes/worker/) is an example of a worker that uses this pattern.

 ### Configuring Credentials

 When executing flow runs within cloud services, workers will often need credentials to authenticate with those services.
 For example, a worker that executes flow runs in AWS Fargate will need AWS credentials.
 As a worker developer, you can use blocks to accept credentials configuration from the user.